Paternal Mental Health therapy covered by Cigna

 Using your Cigna benefits

 Phoenix Health is in-network with Cigna, including plans branded as Evernorth.
-If your card says Evernorth, that's Cigna's behavioral health division β the coverage and network are the same.
+If your card says Evernorth, that's Cigna's behavioral health division, and the coverage and network are the same.
 Cigna is one of the larger national insurers we work with, and their telehealth mental health coverage has expanded significantly.
-Most Cigna plans cover outpatient therapy at a specialist copay once your deductible is met, and they've been strong on telehealth parity β meaning your video sessions are covered the same way as in-person visits.
+Our PMH-C certified therapists support Cigna members through pregnancy and the postpartum period, treating postpartum depression, perinatal anxiety, birth trauma, and related concerns.
+Most Cigna plans cover outpatient therapy at a specialist copay once your deductible is met, and they've been strong on telehealth parity, meaning your video sessions are covered the same way as in-person visits.
 Under the Mental Health Parity and Addiction Equity Act, Cigna plans must cover behavioral health at the same level as physical health, so you shouldn't face higher copays or stricter visit limits for therapy than you would for a comparable medical appointment.
-Before your first session, we confirm your specific Cigna plan benefits β including whether prior authorization is needed (some Cigna plans require it for ongoing therapy after an initial evaluation).
+Before your first session, we confirm your specific Cigna plan benefits, including whether prior authorization is needed (some Cigna plans require it for ongoing therapy after an initial evaluation).
 Sessions are FSA and HSA eligible.
 To verify yourself, call member services and ask: 'Do I have in-network outpatient mental health benefits?
 What is my copay and has my deductible been met?'
 We're also happy to handle this verification as part of getting you started.

 β In-network coverage